CourseraStudent2014/GetData-CourseProject/CodeBook.md

 -	subject_train:  a data frame into which the data contained in subject_train.txt is read
 -	activities_test: a data frame that is a merge of the tables that contain the names of activities and the measurements (y_test, activityNames)
 -	MergedTable: data frame that combines data from different data frames (subject_test, activities_test, X_test, subject_train, activities_train, X_train
 -	StdMeanTable: a new data frame that contains only standard deviation and mean measurements, and columns that identify participant (subject) and activity.
-Columns that contain standard deviation and mean measurements are defines as columns whose name include one of the two strings: "-mean()" or "-std()"
+Columns that contain standard deviation and mean measurements are defined as columns whose name include one of the two strings: "-mean()" or "-std()".
+The avarages are calculated only where at least one measurement is available for each avtivity and subject (participant)
 -	aggdata: a new data frame that includes the mean of each variable for each activity and each subject

 Instruction list